cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

 \end{align*}
 $$

-NB: When actually applying mean-field, we are computing this expression analytically. *Therefore, to "obtain the optimal density function," we effectively strive to recognize our result as of the form of some canonical density function, along with its parameters.*
+## Normalization constant

-Furthermore, we note that this density function is not necessarily normalized.
+Nearing the end, we note that this density function is not necessarily normalized.
 "By inspection," we compute:

 $$
 \begin{align*}